Post War - Newcastle Riders

 Syd in 1939

-These 3 photos were supplied by Gladys and Trevor Littlewood
+The 3 photos (shown above) were supplied by Gladys and Trevor Littlewood his wife and son.

 Charlie Spinks